Alfresco/docs-alfresco/content-services/latest/develop/rest-api-guide/people-groups.md

 }
 ```

-Currently only the Alfresco Share UI client is registered with the Alfresco Repository server.
+Currently, only the Alfresco Share UI client is registered with the Alfresco Repository server.
 So you would POST the
 following:

 ```json